Beginning herbalists usually start their herbalism journey with teas.

 Just something to keep in mind: identifying a single constituent that you’d like to extract does not nullify the other constituents within the plant.

-Keep notes of every tincture and formula you make so you can refer back to them to recreate, or tweak your recipes.
-I have a notebook like this one that I keep notes in.
+In your materia medica, you should keep notes of every tincture and formula you make so you can refer back to them to recreate, or tweak your recipes.

 What Do I Need to Make A Tincture?